Elise Dermineur ReuterswärdAssociate Professor

 About me

-After studying history at the Université de Strasbourg, I received a Ph.D. in History in 2011 from Purdue University for the thesis ‘Women in Rural Society: Peasants, Patriarchy and the Local Economy in Northeast France, 1650–1789’.
-In 2011, I was a Max Weber Fellow at the European University Institute, Florence.
-Between 2011 and 2013, I held a postdoctoral fellowship at Umeå University.
-From 2013 to 2015, I worked as a Research Fellow at Lund University on the project ‘Marrying Cultures: Queens Consort and European Identities, 1500–1800’, funded by the Humanities in the European Research Area (HERA).
-Between 2015 and 2022, I was a Pro Futura Scientia Fellow.
-In 2016, I was promoted to Associate Professor at Umeå university.
-I spent the academic year 2018-2019 at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
-Since 2019, I am directing the research initiative Human Economy Lab.
+Over the course of my career, I have held several fellowships.
+In 2011, I was a Max Weber Fellow at the European University Institute in Florence.
+From 2011 to 2013, I held a postdoctoral fellowship at Umeå University, and between 2013 and 2015, I served as a Research Fellow at Lund University on the HERA-funded project “Marrying Cultures: Queens Consort and European Identities, 1500–1800.”
+I was also a Pro Futura Scientia Fellow from 2015 to 2022.
+Promoted to Associate Professor at Umeå University in 2016, I spent the 2018–2019 academic year at the Center for Advanced Study in the Behavioral Sciences at Stanford University.

-My research interests range widely, from the history of justice and economics to gender and women’s history.
-Above all, I am deeply interested in the study of traditional communities.
-My publications include articles published in the Journal of Social History, The Journal of Interdisciplinary History, Financial History Review and Social Science History, among others.
-In 2017, I published Gender and Politics in Eighteenth-Century Sweden, a political biography of the Swedish queen Lovisa Ulrika (1720–1782).
-In 2018, I published a collection of essays titled Women and Credit in Preindustrial Europe available in open access and I co-edited Revisiting Gender in European History, 1400-1800.
+My publications appear in Journal of Social History, The Journal of Interdisciplinary History, Financial History Review, and Social Science History, among others.
+In 2017, I published Gender and Politics in Eighteenth-Century Sweden, a political biography of Queen Lovisa Ulrika (1720–1782).
+The following year, I released an open-access collection of essays, Women and Credit in Preindustrial Europe, and co-edited Revisiting Gender in European History, 1400–1800.
+In 2024, I have published together with Matteo Pompermaier the volume Credit Networks in the Preindustrial World.

 Publications